department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/complete-a-sub-task.md

 * Questions, decisions, and other pieces of information in the sub-task must be in [plain language]({{ site.baseurl }}/content-style-guide/content-principles/plain-language).
 * Start with essential, required questions then move to optional questions if necessary.
 * Don't nest multiple questions within one question.
 Most questions should be answerable via the [Yes/No button pair]({{ site.baseurl }}/components/button/button-pair#default-yesno)
+  * Example: We would NOT ask, ‘Do you have a cat, and do you like that cat?’ in one question.
+Those should be two separate questions.
 * Group similar questions into a series of questions around a topic.
 For example, contact information questions could be grouped so those questions appear in series rather than sporadically.
 * Use research and card sorting to determine the best order of questions.
 * Use clear and concise [button labels]({{ site.baseurl }}/content-style-guide/button-labels).
 * Reference [writing questions for forms](https://service-manual.nhs.uk/content/how-to-write-good-questions-for-forms/get-the-questions-into-order) for additional considerations.

 ## Accessibility considerations

 * Titles (h1s) of sub-task pages must be unique.
+* Title tags should pull from the form or task name, not the H1, for each page in the flow.
+Example: every page in a subtask flow for the Income Limits tool should have the title tag Income Limits | Veterans Affairs, regardless of what the H1 is.
 * Use of the Yes/No button pair is limited to mobile specific flows as it does not remember the user's previous choice when navigating backwards in a flow.
 Using radio options along with a submit button is more materially honest and semantically correct as it splits the selection (input) from submission (button).
 * This pattern replaces the deprecated Wizard pattern as it avoids the following problems with that pattern.
 Thus ensure that your Sub-task does not exhibit the following:
   * No clear end point.